chandra447/bedrock-forge/examples/custom-modules-deprecated/README.md

-# Custom Module Examples
+# Custom Modules (Deprecated)

+⚠️ **DEPRECATED**: This approach has been replaced with `CustomResources`.

-This directory contains examples of how to use the `CustomModule` resource kind to include your own Terraform modules alongside Bedrock resources.
+This directory contains examples of the old `CustomModule` approach which used external Terraform modules and registries.

 ## Overview